MLHale/nebraska-gencyber-modules/2019/littlebits_pinball_assembly/lesson-plan.md

 ---
 layout: page
-title: Building Littlebits Arcade Games
+title: Lesson Plan: Building Littlebits Arcade Games
 ---
-# Lesson Plan: Building Littlebits Arcade Games

 ### Summary
 This module will explore hands-on technology called **Littlebits** to make an arcade game and extend a Rube Goldberg machine.